History of the Tampa Bay Rays

 The Tampa Bay Rays are an American professional baseball team based in St. Petersburg, Florida.
 They compete in Major League Baseball (MLB) as a member of the American League (AL) East division.
 Since its inception, the team's home venue has been Tropicana Field.

 Following nearly three decades of unsuccessfully trying to gain an expansion franchise or enticing existing teams to relocate to the Tampa Bay area, an ownership group led by Vince Naimoli was approved on March 9, 1995.
 The Tampa Bay Devil Rays began play in the 1998 Major League Baseball season.

-The team's first decade of play was marked by futility; they finished in last place in the AL East in all but the 2004 season, when they finished second to last.
+The team's first decade of matches was marked by futility; they finished in last place in the AL East in all but the 2004 season, when they finished second to last.
 Following the 2007 season, Stuart Sternberg, who had purchased controlling interest in the team from Vince Naimoli two years earlier, shortening the team's name from "Devil Rays" to "Rays", now meant to primarily refer to a burst of sunshine rather than a manta ray, though a manta ray logo remains on the uniform sleeves.
 The 2008 season saw the Tampa Bay Rays post their first winning season, their first AL East championship, and their first American League pennant (defeating the rival Boston Red Sox in the ALCS), though they lost to the Philadelphia Phillies in that year's World Series.
 Since then, the Rays have played in the postseason in 2010, 2011, 2013, 2019, and 2020.
 The franchise reached its second World Series in 2020.